rrnewton/dirsize/README.txt

 [2011.02.13] {Implemented a simple haskell version}

 Just for fun, because there's the nice "directory-tree" package to make it trivial.
-Alas, it injects spurious and waseful CPU usage.
+Alas, it injects spurious and wasteful CPU usage.
 When I run it on a directory that's only 32K files, "ds" is properly dominated by system time (from system calls), but the haskell version is CPU bound: